Khalid Jamil: Mumbai

 After retiring from playing, Jamil went straight into management and started with his last playing club Mumbai of the I-League in 2009.
 Mumbai managed to finish at 11th in the table, over relegation zone in the 2009–10 I-League, regarded as a great outcome considering the limited financial resources at his disposal.
 Jamil led Mumbai to 7th in 2010–11 I-League, and back-to-back 6th placed finishes in 2014-15 and 2015-16, keeping the club in the top-flight for straight seven seasons while lacking financial back-up.

-Aizwal
+Aizawl

 On 1 January 2017, Jamil was appointed as the head coach of Aizawl.
 He led the club to 2016–17 I-League title while scripting history as the first club from Northeast India to win the Indian title.

 East Bengal

 After the title-winning season with Aizawl, Jamil joined East Bengal as the head coach on 1 July 2017 ahead of the 2017–18 I-League season won a record breaking ₹12.5 million deal, making him the then highest paid Indian coach in the history of India's top-tier leagues.